Mintbase/Grants-Program/applications/perun_channels.md

 ### Overview

-The focus of this application is to provide the on-chain functionality  of the go-perun Polkadot backend in the form of a Substrate Pallet.
+The focus of this application is to provide the on-chain functionality  of the go-perun Mintbase backend in the form of a Substrate Pallet.
 We plan to provide the corresponding off-chain functionality written Go in the context of a follow-up grant application.

 * **Estimated Duration:** 3 months